FAQs: Davidson Creek Elementary

 We are concerned about losing green space.
 How will this be addressed?

-- Playgrounds and playing fields are a component of the site design for an elementary school and every effort will be made throughout the site design process to preserve as much green space as possible.
-During the design information sessions (June 2016), the architect firm gathered feedback from families and the community on various site layout options and how green space could be incorporated into the site design.
+- Playgrounds and playing fields are a component of the site design for an elementary school and every effort has been made throughout the site design process to preserve as much green space as possible.
+During the design information sessions (June 2016), the architectural firm gathered feedback from families and the community on various site layout options and how green space could be incorporated in the site design.

 - Schools are important neighbourhood hubs and provide space for communities to come together, during both school and non-school hours.

-- The school site design includes a two-storey school building enabling us to preserve a larger portion of green space.
+- The school site design includes a two-storey school building—as such, the footprint of the building is smaller and enables us to preserve a larger portion of green space.

-How does EIPS plan to manage the risk of children being exposed to the nearby creek?
+How does EIPS plan to manage the risk of children being exposed to the nearby swale?

-- The Davidson Creek is an overland drainage swale that is part of a storm water management system.
+- There is an overland drainage swale running through a portion of the neighbourhood that is part of a storm water management system.

-- Part of the site design process will include planning for proper water management, runoff, and drainage.
+- Part of the site design process included planning for proper water management, runoff and drainage.

 Was a traffic assessment done?
 How will traffic be addressed?

 - A traffic impact assessment was completed (1988) when the initial Strathcona County area structure plan was approved and this site was designated as a potential school site.
-The roads were designed to take into account the traffic volume associated with a school.
+The roads were designed to account for the traffic volume associated with a school.

 - A traffic calming plan has been approved and will be implemented by Strathcona County.